Last Updated on January 23, 2026

 - Identify your niche

-- Build a strong offer tied to metrics
+- Build a firm offer tied to metrics

 - Master ad platforms and analytics